jthornber/thin-provisioning-tools/README.md

 Don't forget the --release flag, it makes a big difference to performance.

+This will build a binary called ./target/release/pdata_tools.
+This binary takes sub commands, eg,

+> ./target/release/pdata_tools thin_check ...

+will run thin_check.

 If you want the optional development tools:

 > cargo build --release --features=devtools

-There is experimental support for io uring taht can be enabled:
+There is experimental support for io uring that can be enabled:

 > cargo build --release --features=io_uring

+With current kernels there are issues using the io_uring feature with spindle devices that have small queue_depth (eg, 32).

 Installing